IIED-org/E_and_U/README.md

 $config['config_split.config_split.stage']['status'] = FALSE;
 $config['config_split.config_split.prod']['status'] = FALSE;
 ```
-*The* `settings.local.php` *file (in the same directory) needs to be modified accordingly for each hosting environment.
-Use* `sudo -u admin vi <filename>` *on the server to do this.*

-This set the 'local' split to active and the 'live' and 'dev' to inactive.
-With
-this setup, running `ddev drush cr` then `ddev drush cim` will import the local split configuration as well as the default configuration.
-In our case, this will enable other modules useful for developers like devel and stage_file_proxy.
+Running `ddev drush cr` then `ddev drush cim` will import the local split configuration, as well as the default configuration.
+This will enable modules locally for development (such as devel and stage_file_proxy), and other settings, such as password_expiry and scheduled backups, only on the production server.

+The `gitroot/web/sites/default/settings.local.php` file needs to be modified accordingly for each hosting environment.
+Use `sudo -u admin vi <filename>` on the server(s) to do this.

-7. Common drush commands.
+7. Common drush commands

 Generate a one time login link: